panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 #### C. Consuming the context

-Consuming the context inside of the child components can be performed in 2 ways.
+Consuming the context can be performed in 2 ways.

 The first way, the one I recommend, is to use the `userContext(Context)` React hook: